drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12/31 18:07_ 3. `highlight_VERB https://books.google.com/ngrams/graph?content=highlight_VERB CJK researchers love it.
+And LLM, too?
+I usually don't change it, if what is highlighted is already a topic.
+3/5

 _12/31 17:55_ 2.
-The antecedent of `which is unrelated to standard appliance use' is `human remains`.
+The antecedent of `which is unrelated to standard appliance use` is `human remains`.
 That part should be, `but the placing of body parts in freezers is not standard appliance use.` Or just start a new sentence, `The placing of body parts ..`